 Faulty Pistons

-The essence of the fuel/air ignition is to move the pistons that then turn the crankshaft hence moving the car.
-The moment you have a faulty piston it means that your fuel is not being completed combusted.
+The moment you have a faulty piston, your fuel is not being completed combusted.
 This soon finds its way into the tailpipe.
 The water drippings will be accompanied with white smoke that smells of fuel.

-Engine heat
+Engine Heat

 This is another normal cause of water droplets from the engine that should not worry you.
-This especially the case if you live an area that experiences extreme cold weather.
-When you switch on your engine in the morning there is a lot of heat generation as oil starts circulating through the entire system.
+This is especially the case if you live an area that experiences extreme cold weather.
+When you switch on your engine in the morning, there is a lot of heat generation as oil starts circulating through the entire system.

 Types of exhaust smoke colors